ATFutures/who3/scenarios/README.md

 changes in the transport system or improved data availability/collection).

-This section therefore provides a framework for including key transport system variables, based on the assumption that additional/modified variables will be used in future iterations of the model.
-Key variables that are readily available for most cities include:
+This section therefore outlines a framework for including key transport system variables, based on the assumption that additional/modified variables will be used in future iterations of the model.

-  - Percentage of the transport network that is dedicated to motor traffic (an alternative or suplementary measure could be the percentage of the city’s surface area dedicated to motor traffic)
-  - Provision for public transport, in terms of the percentage of the city’s area within walking distance (e.g. 300m) of public transport nodes such as bus stops and rail stations
-  - The percentage of the city’s transport network that is dedicated to cycling.
-Other important variables include average gradient, type of cycle network, level or car ownership and directness of cycle routes compared with driving routes (Parkin, Wardman, and Page 2008).
-  - Provision of walking infrastructure, for example the percentage of the city’s transport network that is footway

-Note that all the high level varibles outlined above are ‘scale free’, meaning that they do not depend on the city’s size.
-The scale free nature of such measures also means that they can be used to estimate mode shares not only at city levels but also at the level of ‘desire lines’ connecting origins and destinations, as with the use of average gradient as a predictor of cycling potential in the PCT (Lovelace et al.
+The framework requires variables that are ‘scale free’, meaning that they do not depend on the city’s size.
+The scale free nature of such measures also means that they can be used to estimate mode shares not only at city levels but also at the level of ‘desire lines’ connecting origins and destinations, as with the use of average gradient as a predictor of cycling potential in the PCT (Lovelace et al. 2017).
-2017).
 Some additional variables, such as distance and relative time/cost for alternative modes, only make sense when measured at the OD level.

 ## Modelling mode shift